dibya-22/Bank-Management-System/README.md

 📊 _**How to use:**_

 1. Compile and run the program.
-2. If you don't have an account, choose to create one.
+2. If you don't have an account, it will create one automatically and ask user information.
 3. Login to your account.
 4. Choose from the menu options to perform transactions.